herculesinc/nova.pg-dao/README.md

     areEqual    : (value1: any, value2: any) => boolean;
 }
 ```
-As seen from above, a field handler must supply functions for cloning and comparing field values, and can optionally supply functions for parsing and serializing filed values.
+As seen from above, a field handler must supply functions for cloning and comparing field values, and can optionally supply functions for parsing and serializing field values.

 This mechanism can be used, for example, to encrypt specific fields in a table.
 In such a case, `parse()` function would be responsible for decrypting values read from the database, while `serialize()` function would be responsible for encrypting values before they are sent back to the database.